TonyRipa/PlaceValue/README.md

 SparsePlaceValueRatio
 ------------------
 <i>SparsePlaceValueRatio</i> is a sparse version of PlaceValueRatio.
 It is a ratio of 2 SparsePlaceValues.
 PlaceValueRatio can handle numbers like 1/11.
 SparsePlaceValueRatio would handle that as 1 / 1E1+1.
 SparsePlaceValueRatio can handle more exotic ratios such as 1 / 1E3,4+1 .
+SparsePlaceValueRatio accepts Rational, Complex, or RationalComplex digits.

 Sparse Polynomial Ratio
 -------------